 Later that first week, I left the city limits, motoring west and looping briefly through the rural stretches of Bernalillo, Cibola, and Valencia counties.
-In the distances I saw Sierra Ladrones and Mt.
-Taylor.
-I plunged into and out of the massive basin of the Rio Puerco; the basin contains a lone, barren hill, Cerro Colorado, its prominence─that is, its height from base to peak─roughly half that of the tallest mountain in my native New Jersey.
-(Now that’s big, I thought.
+In the distances I saw Sierra Ladrones to the south and Mt.
+Taylor to the northwest.
+I plunged into and out of the massive basin of the Rio Puerco.
+The basin contained a lone, barren hill, Cerro Colorado, its prominence─that is, its height from base to peak─roughly half that of the tallest mountain in my native New Jersey.
+(Now, that’s big, I thought.
 Imagine the number of New Jerseys I could fit in this state.)
-I skirted the Cañoncito Navajo Indian Reservation (today the re-named To’hajiilee Indian Reservation of Breaking Bad fame) and sliced across the Laguna Indian Reservation, although I don’t believe I saw a single Indian.
-I saw countless mesas and massive ramps of broken rock that seemed to have sprung violently from the land like pieces of warped linoleum.
-I saw eroded rangelands of dust, destroyed, unbeknownst to me, by overgrazing.
+I skirted the Cañoncito Navajo Indian Reservation (today the re-named To’hajiilee Indian Reservation of Breaking Bad fame) and sliced across the Laguna Indian Reservation, although I don’t recall seeing a single Indian.
+I saw countless mesas, and then massive ramps of broken rock that seemed to have sprung violently from the land like pieces of warped linoleum.
+I saw eroded rangelands of dust―destroyed, unbeknownst to me, by overgrazing.
 In the extinct settlement of Correo, New Mexico, I passed the ghostly ruin of the Wild Horse Mesa Bar, likely the last stop of many a cowboy and Indian.
-I drove Route 6, a remnant of Route 66, to Los Lunas; the highway paralleled the main line of the Santa Fe Railroad, and I kept pace with mile-long freight trains traveling 60 miles per hour.
+I drove Route 6, a remnant of Route 66, to Los Lunas.
+The highway paralleled the main line of the Santa Fe Railroad, and I kept pace with mile-long freight trains traveling 60 miles-per-hour.
 Returning north to Albuquerque, I shadowed the Rio Grande.